-We heard from a friend in youth ministry yesterday.
-He was in staff meetings all afternoon.
+I heard from a pastor friend yesterday.
+He was in staff meetings all day.

-Meetings go with the territory, but you can make them strategic if you do your homework.
-Here are three priceless insights on presenting plans in meetings.
+When meetings are mandatory, you can at least make them strategic if you do your homework.
+Here are three priceless insights on making progress in meetings.
 They come from the biography of John Boyd, the legendary fighter pilot who tangled with the Pentagon and influenced military strategy.
-(Caveat: His bio is fascinating, but it’s a rough read — the guy showed real dexterity in blue language and his obsession with work wrecked his family.)
+(Caveat: His bio is fascinating, but it’s a rough read — plenty of blue language and a tragic family life.)

 1. Don’t ever be wrong